DISEASE/DISORDER:

 Prenatal screening and diagnostic testing5

-- First-trimester screening: Measurement of nuchal translucency (NT) through ultrasound, Pregnancy-associated plasma protein A (PAPP-A), free or total beta human chorionic gonadotrophin (hCG).
+- First-trimester (10-14 weeks of gestation): Serum analytes plus ultrasound – Measurement of nuchal translucency (NT) through ultrasound, Pregnancy-associated plasma protein A (PAPP-A), free or total beta human chorionic gonadotrophin (hCG), and alpha-fetoprotein (AFP).

 - First and second trimester: Integrated (NT, PAPP-A, quadruple screen), serum integrated (PAPP-A, quadruple screen).

-- Cell free fetal DNA in maternal plasma.
-Ultrasound can also evaluate for potential markers for DS including nonvisualized nasal bone, tricuspid regurgitation, crown-rump length, femur and humeral length.
+- Ultrasound can also evaluate for potential structural markers for DS including nonvisualized nasal bone, tricuspid regurgitation, crown-rump length, femur and humeral length.

 System | Physical features |